 - Portion size control

-A good recipe app automatically calculates your food cost when you update purchase prices.
-That way you see immediately if something goes wrong.
+A good recipe app automatically calculates your food cost during price updates.
+That way you'll see immediately if something goes wrong.

 Choose the right app for your situation

-Not every app is suitable for scaling.
+Not every app suits scaling operations.
 Look for:

 - Multiple users: can all your chefs access it?